philippemalo/Converto/README.md

 Install the dependencies: `npm install`

-Once the database is up and running inside the Docker container, generate the Prisma client: `npm run gen` When the Prisma client is succesfully generated, push the model to the database: `npm run dbp` You can also use Prisma studio once the database is up: `npm run studio`
+Once the database is up and running inside the Docker container, generate the Prisma client: `npm run gen`<br>
+When the Prisma client is succesfully generated, push the model to the database: `npm run dbp`<br>
+You can also use Prisma studio once the database is up: `npm run studio`

-Start the development server: `npm run dev`
+Start the development server: `npm run dev`<br>
 Open `http://localhost:4466/` in your web browser to see the server running.

 ## Client

 The client-side code is located in the `View` directory.
 It was built with **Vitejs** and **Vue3**, and uses **TailwindCSS** for styling.
 The main entry point is `main.ts`.

-Install the dependencies: `npm install`
+Install the dependencies: `npm install`<br>
-Start the development server: `npm run dev`
+Start the development server: `npm run dev`<br>
 Open `http://localhost:8000/` in your web browser to see the application running.

-License
-This template is licensed under the MIT License.
-See the `LICENSE` file for details.